ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### void mMul(matrix &a,matrix b,matrix c)

 {
-    multiply matrix b,c and apply the result to matrix a }
+    multiplies matrix b,c and apply the result to matrix a }